-Join Mark Struthers for an in-depth discussion in this video Starting with a project template, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Starting with a project template, part of Learning Cubase Pro 8.

 - In the last section, we looked at various functions available in Cubase 8.
 To be honest, I didn't really feel it necessary to save particular projects and subsequently, make them available to you, seeing as we were more focused on function rather than project.
 From now, though, I'll build up a Cubase project from scratch and along the way, create a project that you can follow along with should you want to do that.
 We'll start in this movie, though, by creating a new blank project, and then once that's in place, in the next movie, I'll talk about an important aspect of Cubase terminology that is used for the building blocks of a project.

 First though, here, I'll create a new project.
 We could do this via the Steinberg Hub and choose a preset.
 Instead, we'll create an empty project because I want to create a preset and then have that on display in the hub here.
 So, I'll click on Create Empty.
 Once you create a Cubase project file, it takes on the extension .cpr.
 It contains references to any media data you import or specifically record into the project.

 Once created, you'll need to save your project.
 I'll go up to File, and then down to Save.
 And that saves the empty project with the .cpr extension once I've named it.
 I'll name it here, I'll call it LyndaProject1 and hit Save.
 At present, this project is individual.
 What I mean by that is, any project settings that I've made, will only be part of this individual project.
 I've not made it to template yet.